illinois-cs498vr/illinois-cs498vr.github.io/README.md

 * Run `bundle install` for dependencies
 * Run `bundle exec jekyll serve` to start the website, then visit [`http://localhost:4000`](http://localhost:4000).

+## Semesterly chores

+In `_config.yml`, under `semester`, there are a set of variables that may need to change every semester.

 ## Miscellaneous Documentation

 ### Managing the class schedule